bobleesj/scikit-package/doc/source/snippets/pre-commit-local-setup.rst

     .. note::

         Did you see any failed ``pre-commit`` hooks?
 If so, no commit will be made.
-Simply re-run ``git add <file>`` on the files that have been modified by ``pre-commit`` and re-enter the same commit message again, such as ``git commit -m "skpkg: start a new project with skpkg system template"``.
+Simply re-run ``git add <file>`` on the files that have been modified by ``pre-commit`` and re-enter the same commit message again, such as ``git commit -m "skpkg: start a new project with skpkg template"``.
 If you are having trouble getting a commit to be accepted, please refer to the FAQ section :ref:`here<faq-pre-commit-error>`.